pnsaeta/p064/docs/DE-DE2.md

     the mass of the bob times the quantity $$x \dot{y} - y \dot{x}$$.
 Is it in fact conserved?

+### Extension to Large Angles Using Lagrangian Mechanics

 To handle angles that are not small, it is more convenient to use spherical polar angles $$\theta$$ and $$\phi$$ and to employ Lagrangian mechanics, which develops the equations of motion from energy, rather than forces.
 We will discuss this soon.
 In the meantime, the